 The changes will increase choice, quality and affordability of programs for clients.

-From 31 December 2024, Council will change the way it supports its older residents, moving from a direct service model to a model that assists residents to find the service that best suits them amongst the 120 aged care service providers across Wyndham.
+From 31 December 2024, Council will change the way it supports its older residents, moving from a direct service model to a model that assists residents to find the service that best suits them amongst the many aged care service providers across Wyndham.

 As we transition out of delivering these services, Council will strengthen our role in sector support, advocacy and support for the aged care community, including increasing our investment in the Community Connector Program, which provides residents with access to the information, support and services that they need, when and where they need them.